whejy/myVault/README.md

 myVault is a username/ password storage web application built with Django and React.js.
 Designed with convenience in mind, this app features the following:

-- Add new, update, delete, delete all article functionality via API from Django to React
+- CRUD functionality via API from Django to React

+- Rest authentication with auto-generated Token on account creation, accessed with React cookies

 - Realtime search bar with filters and reset button for quick data retrieval